flow-project/flow/docs/source/cistar_setup.rst

 ‘No Module Named X’ Bugs When Running Examples
 ----------------------------------------------

-While running a CISTAR example, you may get the following ‘no module named ’ errors.
+While running a flow example, you may get the following ‘no module named ’ errors.
 This is because packages specified in the anaconda environment file haven’t been correctly installed.
 Just use ``pip install <package-name>`` to fix this.